mariana-regia/kde-dotfiles/README.md

 ./install.sh
 ```

-By default, the script copies the files into your home directory and replaces existing targets directly
+By default, the script copies the files into your home directory and replaces existing targets directly.
+That includes the Fish config, the Papirus icon theme assets, and a local `start-here-kde-plasma` override based on `assets/app-launcher-logo/cachyos-minimal.svg`

 ### Optional steps